Warpv/nvim/README.md

-# vim
+# nvim
-configurations to use vim
+configurations for nvim